ragsanaa/all-trips-plugin/CONSENT_SYSTEM_README.md

 The plugin listing page shows different action links based on consent status:

-- **No Consent Given**: Shows "Opt-in" button that directs to plugin settings
+- **No Consent Given**: Shows "Opt-in" button that directs to consent page
-- **Consent Given**: Shows "Manage Consent" button for updating preferences
 - **Always Available**: "Settings" and "Widget Library" links for easy access

 ### 3. Consent Page

 The consent page (`admin/consent-page.php`) displays:

-- A modern, responsive design matching the provided image
+- A modern, responsive design with WeTravel branding
 - Two options: "Allow & Continue" or "Skip"
-- Information about what the consent allows
+- Clear information about what tracking data is collected and why
+- Links to WeTravel's Privacy Policy and Terms of Service

 ### 4. Consent Handling